 Iain was also kind enough to also donate a whole raft of Linux machines!
 So much for our tidy bookcase, it’ll need a bit of a sort out now!
 But if anyone fancies digging through Linux history we’ve certainly got the means from various publications (and even some of the original cover DVD/CDs too).

-A lot of the actual meeting however was spent brainstorm what we’d like to see in future workshops, including resurrecting any plans we had for workshops before the COVID-19 outbreak.
+A lot of the actual meeting however was spent brainstorm what we’d like to see in future workshops, including resurrecting any plans we had for workshops before the COVID-19 outbreak and also plans we had half-made during the pandemic.

 Given there was about 2/3rd of the year left we’ve decided that we’ll be aiming to do 2 socials (normally aiming for about 3 every year at least).
 Additionally we had representatives from the newly formed Open Rights Group Stoke-on-Trent and Free Software Foundation Potteries present too, so we’ve made sure we didn’t monopolise the room too much during the year and left them with 2 Tuesdays each during the year for events they’d like to run in the same room (hoping that if people are free on Tuesdays for the LUG, they’d entertain coming along to those groups too).

-Lastly we also spoke about what we can do to raise awareness of the LUG a) existing and b) being back in full swing.
+Lastly we also spoke about what we can do to raise awareness of the LUG.
 We got a lot of really good ideas and they’ve all been typed up for the committee to pour over and get through one at a time.